flschr/Recycled-Words/README.md

 The disadvantage by using a Github repository as powerhouse for content creation, website management and deployment of a website running on Yellow is, that you can't use the [standard procedures](https://github.com/datenstrom/yellow-extensions/tree/master/source/update) for updating Yellow CMS to a new version.
 But anyway, as Yellow only consists out of a a few ```PHP``` and ```HTML``` files, it is not that hard to perform a manual update.
 When you customized Yellow to your own needs, its even easier to use the tools provided by Github to migrate your customizations to a new version of Yellow.

 #### Steps to update Yellow CMS
 Follow this guide for a manual update of Yellow CMS.
-You probably need 10-15 minutes to update Yellow to the latest version.
+Depending on your customizations, you'll probably need 5-10 minutes to update Yellow CMS to the latest version.

 1. Download the latest Yellow release and unzip it to a local ```$temp-directory```.
 2. Unzip ```blog.php``` from ```$temp-dir\system\extensions\install-blog.zip``` to ```$temp-dir\system\extensions```.